Justin Verlander Shows Off New Car After World Series Win, Marriage To Kate Upton

 The Astros star pitcher is known for his collection of luxury vehicles.
 That collection includes a Lamborghini Aventador Roadster, Mercedes Benz SLS AMG Black Series, Ferrari California, Maserati Gran Turismo, Ferrari 458 Italia, Aston Martin DBS, Mercedes Benz SL55, and Mercedes Benz SLS AMG.

-For this sleek new car, the base price for the “standard” GT is $450,000, plus $2,500 destination, according to the Detroit Free Press.
+For this sleek new car, the base price for the “standard” GT is $450,000, plus $2,500 destination fee, according to the Detroit Free Press.
 When you are a World Series champion, that price tag doesn’t really matter.

 [Featured Image by Ronald Martinez/Getty Images]